SAIKUMAR073/Final-Year-Project/README.md

 # Final-Year-Project
-My Final Year Project in Bachelor of Technology at IIIT Nagpur
+My Final Year Project in Bachelor of Technology.